 - a strong interest in pursuing a PhD

-**Note for medical students: eligible applicants must have not completed their pre-clinical training prior to termination of the programme in September.
+**Note for medical students: eligible applicants must have not started their clinical training prior to start of the programme in summer.

 Please review all requirements on our Apply page.

 3. Do I need to be a citizen of one of the above European countries to apply to participate in the Amgen Scholars Program?
 No. There is no citizenship requirement for the Amgen Scholars Program in Europe.

 4. If applicable, am I required to obtain the appropriate visas to participate in the Amgen Scholars Program?
 Yes.
 It is the students' responsibility to acquire the necessary visas to attend their respective summer programme (in the UK, France, Switzerland, Germany, or Sweden) and the symposium in Cambridge.
 The Amgen Scholars European Program Office will help scholars with this process.

 5. Can students who are only spending a short period of time (i.e. a semester or year abroad) at a European institution of higher education apply to participate in the Amgen Scholars Program in Europe?
 No. To be eligible, students must be enrolled and pursuing their undergraduate degree at an institution of higher education in Europe.

 6. Is there one application form for all of the programme sites in Europe?
 No. Each programme site in Europe has its own application process.

 7. Can I apply to more than one programme site in Europe?
 Yes.
 You can apply to as many programme sites in Europe as you would like, but each programme site requires a separate application.

 8. Is there a common application deadline for all programme sites in Europe?
 Yes.
 The application deadline for all five European sites is Friday, 3rd February 2020 at noon CET.

 9. Are there certain application requirements common to all programme sites in Europe?
 Yes.
 The application at each programme site in Europe requires the submission of an official transcript, letters of recommendation and a personal statement.